ghstwhl/ePartners/ES0302/README.md

 ## Description

-This module can be used as a temperature and humidity acquisition node for smart home or IOT projects.
-This module to ESP8266-01 / ESP-01S as the master, DHT11 for the temperature and humidity sensor.
-ESP8266 collection environment temperature and humidity upload to the server.
-Can be used as a temperature and humidity collection node for intelligent home or IOT projects
+This module uses ESP8266-01/ESP-01S as the master control, and DS18B20 as temperature sensor.
+ESP8266 collects the temperature in the environment and uploads to the server.
+It can be used as temperature collection node for smart home or IOT project.

 ---